 Spring-Mar’s excellent tradition of valuing children, acknowledging their individual needs, and providing rich experiential learning opportunities was what initially drew me to the school as a parent.
 I have always been interested in how children learn and the staff and I strive to incorporate best practices for early childhood learning as we continue and expand on Spring-Mar’s wonderful educational tradition.

-My name is Bridget and I’m so excited to be part of Spring-Mar as the Explorers B teacher!
-I was born in Queens, New York, to my Colombian parents and moved to Springfield, VA just in time to begin kindergarten at the age of five.
-I grew up through the FCPS system and have been teaching for eight years in various schools in the northern Virginia area, from little infants to high schoolers.
-I received my Bachelor’s in Geography from George Mason University and have returned to Mason this semester to begin my Master of Education degree in Early Childhood Education since I especially loved working with children ages 12 months to 36 months.
-In addition to attending school and working, I also do volunteer work and enjoy reading, playing with my dog, badminton, dancing, walking in the rain, video games, and being with my family and friends.
-I look forward to helping the children learn to love being at school, becoming part of the community that is Spring-Mar, and having the parents be a part of their child’s first experience at school.
+My name is Bridget and I’m so excited to begin my second year with Spring-Mar!
+I was born in Queens, New York, to my Colombian parents and moved to Springfield, Virginia, just in time to begin kindergarten at the age of five.
+I grew up through the FCPS system and received my Bachelor’s in Geography from George Mason University.
+Prior to Spring-Mar, I had been teaching for eight years in various schools in the Northern Virginia area, from little infants to high schoolers, but I especially loved working with early childhood.
+In addition to working, I also do volunteer work and enjoy reading, playing with my dogs, badminton, dancing, walking in the rain, video games, and being with my family and friends.
+I look forward to helping my students thrive and enjoy being at school.

 Both my husband and I were born and raised in South-Africa.
-We came to America many years ago and made this our new home.
+We immigrated to America in 2003 and made this our new home.
 I have the US equivalence of a Bachelor’s degree in Business Administration with a major in Industrial Psychology and Relations.

 I love being part of Spring-Mar.
 We have, in my opinion, the best Director, teachers, parents and children.
 I strongly believe in the learning through play philosophy that we follow.
-Also, because Spring-Mar draws parents that want to be part of their children’s education, we get the cream of the crop.
-Everyone’s opinion matters and everybody learns from each other.
+Also, because Spring-Mar draws parents that want to be part of their children’s education, you get to meet some amazing people.
+Everyone’s opinion matters and everybody learn from each other.
+I am looking forward to another great year!

 Like many of our staff members, I grew to know and love this school through eight years as a Spring-Mar parent.
 For three of those years, I served on Spring-Mar’s Board of Directors.
 In 2014, I was thrilled to join the staff, first teaching an Explorers class and then the Navigators.